VerifyTests/Verify/docs/parameterised.md

 ## Additions to file name

-Every parameterised case has a unique file name the arguments are appended to the [file name](/docs/naming.md).
+Every parameterised case has a unique [file name](/docs/naming.md) with the parameters appended to the file name.

-The appending format is `_ArgName=ArgValue` repeated for each arg.
+The appending format is `_ParamName=ParamValue` repeated for each parameter.

 A test with two parameters `param1` + `param2`, and called twice with the values `value1a`+ `value2a` and `value1b`+ `value2b` would have the following file names: